bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-12-20-newsletter.md

 factories][topic channel factories].

-In late December 2023, Johan Torås Halseth [announced][news283 elftrace] a a proof of concept program that can use the `OP_CHECKCONTRACTVERIFY` opcode from the [MATT][topic acc] soft fork proposal to allow a party in a contract protocol to claim money if an arbitrary program executed successfully.
+In late December 2023, Johan Torås Halseth [announced][news283 elftrace] a proof of concept program that can use the `OP_CHECKCONTRACTVERIFY` opcode from the [MATT][topic acc] soft fork proposal to allow a party in a contract protocol to claim money if an arbitrary program executed successfully.
 It is similar in concept to [BitVM][topic acc] but simpler